PinkDiamond1/docs-24/docs/reference/starlark-reference.md

 def do_something(required_arg, optional_arg="default_value")
 ```

-In Kurtosis Starlark, all parameters can be referenced by name regardless of whether they are required are not.
+In Kurtosis Starlark, all parameters can be referenced by name regardless of whether they are required or not.
 We do this to allow for ease-of-reading clarity.
 Mandatory and optional parameters will be indicated in the comment above the field.

 Similarly, all function arguments can be provided either positionally or by name.
 E.g. a function signature of: